Yang0985/Yang0985.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello, everyone!
 I am Shuai Yang, and I am currently pursuing my master's degree in Machine Vision at Hubei Institute of Automotive Industry.
 I am honoured to receive my Bachelor's degree in Automation from Nanyang Normal University.
 In the academic field, I have been actively engaged in machine vision research and have successfully published in several international and nationally renowned journals, including SCI Zone 1 and Zone 2 journals.
-In addition, I have had the opportunity to collaborate with a leading research organisation in China on a project aimed at pinpointing minute defects by applying machine vision techniques and developing deep learning models.I am actively seeking a PhD position in the field of financial vision/intelligent manufacturing and am equally keen to secure a summer research internship in this dynamic field.
-Any leads or referrals would be appreciated.
+In addition, I have had the opportunity to collaborate with a leading research organisation in China on a project aimed at pinpointing minute defects by applying machine vision techniques and developing deep learning models.
+I am actively seeking a PhD position in the field of financial vision/intelligent manufacturing and am equally keen to secure a summer research internship in this dynamic field.
+Any leads or referrals would be appreciated.<br>

-{style="text-align: justify;"}
-.interests {
-    text-align: justify;
-}